joannakl/cs102/syllabus.markdown

 -   Submitting work that was completed by someone else and then modified by you for a problem set, a programming project or an exam.

-## Recitations and Labs

-### Recitations

-Recitations are the times to have most of your questions answered.
-These could be questions about upcoming projects, material covered during the prior week or the weekly labs.
-They are also a chance for you to work with a group of students from the class to solve some problems from the weekly labs together.

-The recitations are essential part of the course.
-You are expected to attend them.
-They are a chance for you to learn the material and collaborate with your peers.
-They are NOT optional part of this course.

-### Weekly Labs

-(Almost) every week you will be given a lab to work on.
-You should review the lab instructions before your weekly recitation so that you can discuss any questions and issues during the recitation.

-The weekly labs can be retrieved at any time during the week in which they are assigned but you should review them prior to the recitation session for which you are registered.

-During the recitation session you should work on parts of the lab with other students.

-Some parts of the weekly labs will  be submitted and will contribute to the "participation and progress" part of your grade for this course.
-To get the credit for this part, you must submit it before the due date.

 ## Topics Covered

 - Review of advanced Java topics: